istamarr/ProjectAppNative/README.md

 # How To Code this React Native Apps:

-Install react native, install depedencies, then read all of my code !!!!
+Install react native, install depedencies, then read all of my codes !!!!

 Thanks !!!